-c.
-No air regulator or filtration is provided with the dryer.
-External regulation/filtration of 80 PSI (5.51 bars) must be provided.
+No air regulation or filtration is provided with the dryer.
+External regulation and filtration of 80 PSI (5.51 bar) must be provided.
 It is suggested that a regulator/filter gauge arrangement be added to the compressed air line just before the dryer connection.
-This is necessary to insure that correct and clean air pressure is achieved.
+This is necessary to ensure that correct and clean air pressure is achieved.

-5. Steam Damper System Operation
+4. Steam Damper System Operation

-The ADS-75D steam damper shown in Diagram 1 in the illustration below, allows the coil to stay constantly charged eliminating repeated expansion and contraction.
+The ADS-78 steam damper, as shown in Diagram 1 in the illustration below, allows the coil to stay constantly charged eliminating repeated expansion and contraction.
 When the damper is opened, the air immediately passes through the already hot coil, providing instant heat to start the drying process.
 When the damper is closed, ambient air is drawn directly into the basket (tumbler), allowing a rapid cool down (Diagram 2).